Jamie Foxx: 2010–2012: Career progression

-2013–present: White House Down, Baby Driver, Hollywood and Project Power
+2013–present: Established actor

 In 2013, Foxx was cast as President James Sawyer in White House Down alongside Channing Tatum.
 The following year, Foxx appeared in The Amazing Spider-Man 2 as the villain Electro, and co-starred with Quvenzhané Wallis in Annie, Sony's Will Smith and Jay-Z produced update of the comic strip-turned-musical.
 In 2017, Foxx starred as Bats, a trigger-happy gang member, in Edgar Wright's action film Baby Driver.

 Foxx's October 2014 Deja Vu duet with Dionne Warwick appears on the Feels So Good album released by Warwick.
 He released his fifth studio album, Hollywood: A Story of a Dozen Roses, on May 18, 2015.
 It debuted atop the Top R&B/Hip-Hop Albums charts and at No. 10 on the Billboard 200.
 In 2015, Foxx's voice was featured in the chorus on the Ariana Grande song, "Focus".

 Since its debut in 2017, Foxx has been the host and executive producer of the Fox game show Beat Shazam, whose premise is similar to the once-popular game show format Name That Tune.
 On the show, three sets of two partners try to beat the software application Shazam in correctly identifying the titles of popular songs for increasingly higher amounts of money, with one team eventually vying for a potential prize of $1 million.
 Foxx's daughter Corinne began co-hosting the show in its second season in 2018, replacing DJ October Gonzalez.
 The show has aired four seasons so far.

 Foxx co-executive produced the 2017 Showtime sitcom White Famous, which starred Jay Pharoah as a young aspiring African-American comic, and was based on Foxx's own early career.
 Foxx also occasionally appeared on the show as himself.
 White Famous got middling reviews and ratings, and was cancelled after one season.